Converse Basin Grove

 Converse Basin Grove is a grove of giant sequoia (Sequoiadendron giganteum) trees in the Giant Sequoia National Monument in the Sierra Nevada, in Fresno County, California, 5 miles (8 km) north of General Grant Grove, just outside Kings Canyon National Park.
-Once home to the largest population of giant sequoias in the world, covering 4600 acre acres, the grove was extensively logged by the Sanger Lumber Company at the turn of the 20th century.

-The clearcutting of 8,000 giant sequoias, many of which were over 2,000 years old, resulted in the destruction of the old-growth forest ecosystem.
+Once home to one of the largest populations of giant sequoias in the world, and covering 4600 acre, the grove was overlogged by the Sanger Lumber Company at the turn of the 20th century.
+The logging of an estimated 8,000 giant sequoias, many of which were over 2,000 years old, removed most of the grove's mature giant sequoias and sharply altered its old-growth forest structure.

-The Converse Basin Grove has not recovered despite attempts at restoration in the 20th century.
-The planting of single-species conifer plantations and the practice of fire exclusion has resulted in two high intensity wildfires since the end of the logging era, further degrading the giant sequoia habitat.
-Despite these challenges, the grove offers opportunities for studying forest resilience and restoration efforts.
+The U.S. Forest Service acquired Converse Basin in 1935, and subsequent management included efforts at restoration.
+A young forest regenerated after logging, but wildfire repeatedly interrupted its development.
+The 1955 McGee Fire burned much of the recovering forest.
+The Forest Service then established plantations in heavily burned areas, while fire exclusion allowed surface and ladder fuels to accumulate.
+The Rough Fire burned through the grove in 2015.
+Converse Basin continues to regenerate and has been used to study forest resilience and restoration.

 Converse Basin Grove is home to several notable giant sequoia trees, including the Boole Tree, the sixth largest of its kind in the world, and the Chicago Stump, the remains of the General Noble Tree which was cut down for the 1893 World's Columbian Exposition.
 Another notable tree in the grove is the Muir Snag, which is believed to have been 3,500 years old at the time of its death, making it one of the oldest known giant sequoias.